auth0/docs/articles/architecture-scenarios/application/spa-api.md

 - The `access_token` is used to securely call the API on behalf of the user.

 - The `id_token` is consumed only by the client and contains user profile data.
 Alternatively the user profile can be obtained by calling the `/userinfo` endpoint in the Auth0 Authentication API with the `access_token`.
-In order for this to work `openid` should be granted as a scope.
+In order for this to work `openid` should be granted as a scope and the API, for which the `access_token` is issued, should use `RS256` as signing algorithm.

 The application will usually store the information about the user's session (i.e. whether they are logged in, their tokens, user profile data, and so forth) inside some sort of storage such a Local Storage.